VladaAlek/small_basketball_game/README.md

 Mozilla Dev-Tool color picker

+Source for the audio files in the index.html file

 ### Typography

 [Google Fonts](https://fonts.google.com/” "Google Fonts") was used to link the "Raleway" font.
 These have been used on all pages throughout the project.
 Sans Serif is the fallback font.